 • Ill-fitting or poorly constructed footwear

-• Biomechanics i.e. increased pronation at the heel joint; decreased motion at the big toe
+• Biomechanics i.e. stiffness or too much movement at the heel joint; decreased motion at the big toe joint

-• Physical characteristics e.g. high arched foot; leg length discrepancy; tight achilles tendon; tight calf muscles
+• Physical characteristics e.g., leg length discrepancy; tight Achilles tendon; tight calf muscles

 What Treatment Options Do I Have?